 However, without innovative controls and operations, these seemingly positive developments present a conflict between normal utility operations and the imperative to decarbonize.
 In typical configurations, building and transportation electrification strain utility distribution infrastructure.
 Together, full fleet electrification combined with FPSD’s heating and cooling needs would overwhelm the school’s meter.
 This would cause power issues and require frequent reconfiguration of the local distribution system.

-Tacoma Power is observing whether projects like this demonstrate the potential to integrate the robot into all commercial campuses as a means to level HVAC loads so that building owners can more cost-effectively electrify and size solar arrays and stationary batteries for resilience.
+Tacoma Power is observing whether projects like this demonstrate the potential to integrate the robot into all commercial campuses as a means to level HVAC loads so that building owners can more cost-effectively electrify and size non-emitting generation and storage assets for resilience.
 The pilot will satisfy both FPSD’s need for less carbon-intensive operations and the utility’s need to meet state decarbonization objectives and operate within its existing distribution capacity while effectively integrating renewable energy.

 As part of this project, the team held community meetings to gather input and improve understanding of school energy usage and the benefits of microgrids.
 Our process educated community members about the energy resources schools provide and gave them deeper insight into what it takes to support these resources during outages.
 Equipped with this understanding, community members engaged in thoughtful and productive discussions surrounding resources and resiliency.

 CEL leveraged match funding and in-kind support from Tacoma Power to host a six-hour Smart and Resilient Schools (SRS) Energy summit for the community.
 The SRS Summit comprised interactive educational activities.
 Attendees included students, teachers, and building maintenance professionals from elementary and secondary school districts, as well as nontechnical community members.
 We wanted to see how stakeholder preferences interact with smart building control of space conditioning, EV charging, electric buses, and on-site solar and battery systems.
-We learned a lot from these discussions (see below) that will inform our ongoing work.
+We learned a lot from these discussions (see sidebar) that will inform utilities' and CEL's ongoing work.

 RELIABILITY: Parents are heavily impacted by outages when kids are sent home from school early.
 Building operators' primary responsibilities are serving occupants followed by keeping costs low and following district policies.
 This is difficult to do with aging equipment.